-Facilities that filed a Form R and/or Form A Certification Statement under EPCRA Section 313 may submit a request to revise a form that was previously submitted, stored in EPA's historical database called the Toxics Release Inventory Processing System (TRIPS), and made available to the public through various resources such as Envirofacts and TRI Explorer.
-Refer to https://www.epa.gov/toxics-release-inventory-tri-program/tri-data-and-tools for more information on available TRI data and tools.
+Facilities that filed a Form R and/or Form A Certification Statement under EPCRA Section 313 may submit a request to revise a form that was previously submitted, stored in EPA's historical database called the Toxics Release Inventory Processing System (TRIPS), and made available to the public through various resources such as Envirofacts TRI and Explorer.
+Refer to www.epa.gov/tri/tri-data-and-tools for more information on available TRI data and tools.